thomas-melville/myNotes/General/Career_Development/microservices/camunda.md

 engine supports two ways of executing service tasks

 * internal service task
-* * sync invc of code deployed along with process app
+* * sync invocation of code deployed along with process app
 * external tasks
 * * provide a unit of work in a list that can be polled by workers

 Second way is the external task pattern

+### using camunda in a spring boot app

+1. add the camunda engine dependency:
+    * camunda-engine-spring
+2. add the camunda starter dependencies:
+    * camunda-bpm-spring-boot-starter-[webapp/rest]
+3. add an annotation to the application class
+    * We have @EnableProcessApplication
+3. create your bpmn diagrams using Camunda modeler
+    * this generates xml
+    * put this in the src/main/resources folder of your project
+4. implement JavaDelegate interface to define the tasks in the diagrams
+    * we have these separated out into modules specific to the type of task